 We inform Schools before 10am each day of any of their students who have not arrived, having tried to contact parents/guardians.
 If they have answered our call(s) we inform the Schools of any reasons for absence.
-For our Post-16 learners we track attendance daily and inform SENART if we have concerns.
-If absenteeism persists we may call an early Educational Health Care Plan review or explore the reasons and remove barriers to absence.
+For our post-16 learners, we track attendance daily and inform the Local Authorities we work with if we have concerns.
+If absenteeism persists, we may call an early Educational Health Care Plan review or explore the reasons and remove barriers to absence.